 How long until you can see results:

 The rate at which you can see results corresponds to the natural rate of your body’s own healing, and to the condition of your gums.
-Periodontitis necessarily entails a history of having lost cell tissue from the gums, periodontal ligaments and/or jawbones.
-The process of growing additional cells to replace what was completely lost takes much longer than improving the health of still-existing and still-viable cells.
+Periodontitis necessarily entails a history of having lost cell tissue from the gums, from periodontal ligaments and/or jawbones.
+The process of growing additional cells to replace what was completely lost takes considerably longer than merely improving the health of still-existing and still-viable cells.
 But results can often be observed (by a dental hygienist, and sometimes by you) in a matter of months.
 Recovery from severe periodontitis can take years of diligent oral care combined with a healthful diet.

 Thank goodness for Good Gums!!